Back to Glossary

 A hierarchical folder structure mimics a tree structure where each level becomes more specific than the one above it.
 This creates a logical flow from broad categories to increasingly detailed subcategories, making it intuitive to navigate and locate files within large collections.

-How Hierarchical Folder Structure Works
+How Hierarchical Folder Structure works

 The structure starts with broad top-level categories and branches into more specific subcategories at each level.
 Each folder can contain both files and additional subfolders, creating a nested organization that can accommodate complex categorization needs while maintaining clarity.